-Abu 'l-Hasan, son of Mo and R. Samuel, the elder, the chorister, by named Abu 'l-Ridā, which we did.
+Abu 'l-gasan, son of M. and R. Samuel, the elder, the chorister, by mamed Abu 'l-Ridā, which we did.
 We found him ill, confined to his

-After all this, he declared before us: "Let it be known to you that I am seriously ill and do not know what will happen to me, for life and death are in the hand of the Creator - blessed be He - and I have children.
-I wish to make a will, to be remembered and written down by you, in order that action should be taken exactly in accordance with it after my death, so that my mind will be at rest when I pass away from this world.
+After all this, he declared before us: "Let it be known to you that I am seriously ill and do not know what will happen to me, for life and death are in the hand of the Creator - blessed be He - and I have shildren.
+I wish to make a will, to be remambered and written down by you, in order that action should be taken exactly in accordance with it after my death, so that my mind will be at rest when I pass away from this world.

-the daughter of Hifarl - may God be pleased with himb) - as sole executor to take care of all my children, to take over all that I leave, and to collect all that is owed to me by anyone, in order to preserve it for my children.
-For I know her love and devotion to picto; them, her foresight, and her religiosity.
-I hereby declare that a mere statement of hers shall be regarded by me during my life time may death and by my heirs after me as trustworthy as the testimony of two competent and reliable witnesses, with regard to any action taken by her from now on and after my death, during my lifetime and after my decease, with regard to all and everything, as well as to all I leave behind; under no circumstances shall she ever be obliged to give an oath, whether simple or solemn, not even a secondary one, or to be obliged to come under a "general bane"o)
+B. First of all, I hereby appoint my mother-in-law, called Mubaraka, a) the daughter of Gifarl - may God be pleased with him) - as sole executor to take care of all my children, to take over all that I leave, and to collect all that is could to me by anyone, in order to preserve it for my children.
+For I know her love and devotion to them, her foresight, and her religiosity.
+I hereby declare that a more statement of hers shall be regarded by me during my life time and by my heirs after me as trustworthy as the testimony of two competent and reliable witnesses, with regard to any action taken by her yfor mex from eternity to this hour and to be taken by her in future from now on and after my death, during my lifetime and after my decomes, with regard to all and everything, as well as to all I leave behinds under no circumstances shall she ever be obliged to give an eath, whether simple or selem, not even a secondary one, or to be obliged to some under a "general bane so)

-ceive for the benefit of my children; furthermore, a head ornament for my boy Hiba, on which there are four needles and a half moon of gold, lent to me, which have to be given back to their proprietors; furthermore, a silver cup and a silver baby's rattle; a pair of golden bracelets, another pair made of amber, a pair of golden twisted anklets; a pair of two halves of women's belts, adorned with jewer els; two pairs of golden rings; settees and (other) furniture, two turbans and a nisfiyya garment, besides that in which I shall be buried.
+ceive for the benefit of my children; furthermore, a head ernament for my boy Hiba, on which there are four needles and a half moon of gold, lent to me, which have to be given back to their preprietors; d) furthermore, a silver oup and a silver baby's rattle; a pair of golden bracelets, another pair made of amber, a pair of golden twisted anklets; a pair of two halves of women's belts, adorned with jewels; but pairs of golden rings; settees and (ether) furniture, two turbans and a nigfiyya garment, besides that in which I shall be buried.

-The head ornament, the silver cup, the baby's rattle, the settees, the cupboard, the two turbans, and the nisfiyya shall belong to my boy Hiba - may God assist him; the pairs of the golden and amber bracelets and the pair of the golden twisted anklets shall belong to my two daughters, Sitt al-Fakhr and Sitt al-Banāt, to each one piece of each pair, while to each shall be given one pair of rings; likewise, to each, one piece of the two halves of belts, or as their grand-mother, my executor, my mother-in-law, Mubāraka, shall decide.
+The head ornament, the silver cup, the baby's rattle, the settees, the supboard, the two turbans, and the nigflyya shall belong to my bey Hibs - may God assist him; the pairs of the golden and amber bracelets and the pair of the golden twisted anklets shall belong to my two daughters, Sitt al-Fakhr and Sitt al-Banāt, to each one piece of each pair, while to each shall be given one pair of rings; likewise, to each, one piece of the two halves of belts, or as their grand-mother, my executor, my mother-in-law, Mubāraka, shall decide.